blindij/ntnu_bos/talk_bos_june19.md

 <img src="img/launchclassic.png" style="height: 600px;"/>

+???
+- Classic look, goto the "Help" menu
+-
 ---
 ## What is JupyterLab / Jupyter Notebook?
 A computing environment for literate computing.
 - Literate computing is text, formula and code interleaved to create a narrative.

 ???
-- Litterate computing:*The practitioner of literate programming can be re- garded as an essayist, whose main concern is with ex- position and excellence of style.
+- Literate computing:*The practitioner of literate programming can be re- garded as an essayist, whose main concern is with ex- position and excellence of style.
   Such an author, with thesaurus in hand, chooses the names of variables care- fully and explains what each variable means.
 He or she strives for a program